peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

 .. image:: https://user-images.githubusercontent.com/63959/76227914-e9881180-6217-11ea-8f21-0fcf3a43ae87.png
    :alt: Excel screenshot showing pooled.reads.onebp.xlsx

-Overall the replicates are reassuringly consistent - look at neigbouring rows/columns within the colour bands in the two reports.
+Overall the replicates are reassuringly consistent - look at neighbouring rows/columns within the colour bands in the two reports.

 Pooled classifier assessment
 ----------------------------

-The automated model assessment output in ``pooled.assess.onebp.tsv`` is also worth review.
+The automated model assessment output in ``summary/pooled.assess.onebp.tsv`` is also worth review.
 Note this only looks at the experimental mixtures where there is a ground truth (S1, S2, S4, S5, S6, S7, S9 and S10) - not the traditional medicine samples where the true species content is unknown.